-- A. Use or possession of alcohol, toxic substances, medical cannabis, nonintoxicating cannabinoids edible cannabinoid products, and controlled substances before, during, or after school hours, at school or in any other school location, is prohibited as general policy.
-Paraphernalia associated with controlled substances is prohibited. - B. It shall be a violation of this policy for any student, teacher, administrator, other school district personnel, or member of the public uses or possess alcohol, toxic substances, medical cannabis, nonintoxicationg cannabinoids (including edible cannabinoid products), or controlled substances in any school location. - C. An individual may not use or possess cannabis flower, cannabis products, lower-potency hemp edibles, or hemp-derived consumer products in a public school, as defined in Minnesota Statutes, section 120A.05, subdivisions 9, 11, and 13, including all facilities, whether owned, rented, or leased, and all vehicles that the school district owns, leases, rents, contracts for, or controls. - D. The school district will act to enforce this policy and to discipline or take appropriate action against any student, teacher, administrator, school personnel, or member of the public who violates this policy.
+- A. Use or possession of controlled substances, toxic substances, medical cannabis, and alcohol before, during, or after school hours, at school or in any other school location, is prohibited as general policy.
+Paraphernalia associated with controlled substances is prohibited. - B. It shall be a violation of this policy for any student, teacher, administrator, other school district personnel, or member of the public uses or possess alcohol, toxic substances, or controlled substances, or medical cannabis in any school location. - C. The school district will act to enforce this policy and to discipline or take appropriate action against any student, teacher, administrator, school personnel, or member of the public who violates this policy.